History of Liberia: Cold War

 After World War II, the U.S. pressured Liberia to resist the expansion of Soviet influence in Africa during the Cold War.
 Liberian president William Tubman was agreeable to this policy.
 Between 1946 and 1960 Liberia received some $500 million in unrestricted foreign investment, mainly from the U.S. From 1962 to 1980, the U.S. donated $280 million in aid to Liberia.
 In the 1970s under president Tolbert, Liberia strove for a more non-aligned and independent posture, and established diplomatic relations with the Soviet Union, China, Cuba and Eastern bloc countries.
 It also severed ties with Israel during the Yom Kippur War in 1973, but announced it supported American involvement in the Vietnam War.

-End of Americo-Liberian rule

 President William Tolbert pursued a policy of suppressing opposition.
 Dissatisfaction over governmental plans to raise the price of rice in 1979 led to protest demonstrations in the streets of Monrovia.
 Tolbert ordered his troops to fire on the demonstrators, and seventy people were killed.
-Rioting ensued throughout Liberia, finally leading to a military coup d'état in April 1980.
-Tolbert was killed during the coup, and several of his ministers were executed soon afterwards, marking the end of Americo-Liberian domination of the country.